GaoyangLuo/CompRanking/README.md

-# CompRanking
+# 🧬 CompRanking

-CompRanking is a pipeline for comprehensively assessing the AMR key message of metagenomic samples and rank their risk of resistome.
-CompRanking calculate each AMR key message, antibiotic resistance genes abundance, mobility and potentials to acquired by pathogens at the contigs level.
-Generally, CompRanking can give results derived from three features as the co-occurrance of ARGs, MGEs on one contigs and their potentials in pathogens.
+CompRanking is a pipeline designed for the comprehensive assessment of antimicrobial resistance (AMR) in metagenomic samples.
+It ranks the resistome risk by analyzing:

+- Abundance of antibiotic resistance genes (ARGs)
+- Mobility of ARGs via mobile genetic elements (MGEs)
+- The potential of ARGs to be acquired by pathogens at the contig level

+CompRanking integrates these features by identifying the co-occurrence of ARGs and MGEs on the same contigs, and estimating their pathogenic potential.

 # Citation
 📰 News: CompRanking has been published in Environmental Science & Technology!